Unleash/unleash-client-node/README.md

 // required error handling when using unleash directly
 unleash.on('error', console.error);
 ```
-**_IMPORTANT:_** When using unleash directly, error handling is required by adding an event listener for the error event.
-Otherwise your application may either not start up, or crash if its running when the application can't reach the unleash server.
+**Important:** When Using unleash directly, you **must** handle errors yourself.
+This can be done by attaching an event listener to the `error` event, as shown in the example below.
+If you don't do this, your application may crash either on startup or at runtime if it can't reach the Unleash server or if it encounters other errors.

 #### Block until Unleash SDK has synchronized